Castle Tours of Germany

 Day 5: Linderhof Palace & Gardens

 After breakfast, you will then travel approximately 45 minutes to Linderhof Palace in Ettal.
-It is the smallest of the three palaces built by King Ludwig II of Bavaria and the only one which he lived to see completed.
-Ludwig already knew the area around Linderhof from his youth when he had accompanied his father King Maximilian II on his hunting trips in the Bavarian Alps.
-When Ludwig II became King in 1864 he inherited the so-called King's Cottage from his father, and in 1869 began enlarging the building.
-Although Linderhof is much smaller than Versailles, it is evident that the palace of the French Sun-King Louis XIV (who was an idol for Ludwig) was its inspiration.
+It is the smallest of the three palaces built by King Ludwig II of Bavaria and the only one that he lived to see completed.
+Ludwig was already familiar with the area around Linderhof from his youth, when he had accompanied his father, King Maximilian II, on hunting trips in the Bavarian Alps.
+When Ludwig II became King in 1864, he inherited the so-called King's Cottage from his father, and in 1869 began enlarging the building.
+Although Linderhof is much smaller than Versailles, it is evident that the palace of the French Sun King, Louis XIV (who was an idol for Ludwig), was its inspiration.
 The staircase is a reduction of the famous Ambassador's Staircase in Versailles.
 King Ludwig II was fascinated by the mystical world of the Orient and the romantic medieval age of chivalry, but above all by the splendor of the Bourbon court.
 At Linderhof, he set out to recreate the palace and gardens of Versailles, the magnificent former residence of the Sun King Louis XIV.

 Afterward, you will enjoy dinner in the village of Schwangauand then have free time to walk the magical streets below the overlooking castles.